webqit/webflo/README.md

 }
 ```

-We get a step-based workflow that helps to decomplicate routing and lets us scale horizontally as our application grows larger.
+We get a step-based workflow that helps to decomplicate routing and lets us build out each route horizontally!

 <details>
 <summary>Each step can entirely control the next...</summary>